-Later, when he was asked about the project, he sighed and said he hadn’t gotten it done.
-He asked if I could help him later.
+Later, when he was asked about the project, he just sighed and said it didn’t get done.
+Then he turned to me and asked if I could help him later with the project.

 “Dude, you were supposed to find me,” I told him sharply.